Catherine-Burvelle/usersapi/README.md

 ## PUT /user/{id}
 Update the given user with the data from the body.
-A body is required with the field that needs to be updated.
+A body is required with fields that need to be updated.

 ## DELETE /user/{id}
 Delete the given user.